collectiveaccess/ProvidenceDocs/_source/setup/install/Ubuntu_20.04.rst

 	You can also change the `display_errors` setting by adding the following PHP code to your `setup.php` file: `ini_set('display_errors', 'On');`.
 Setting `display_errors` in `setup.php` does not require a web server restart, making it very convenient when debugging.

 Now let's install MySQL.
 CollectiveAccess works with version 5.7 or newer.
-To install version most current version, version 8.0:
+To install the most current version, version 8.0:

 .. code::